 Safety and Well-Being

 Does your partner threaten your physical, emotional, or mental well-being?
-If you are being physically abused, this is a clear sign to end a relationship and seek support from a trusted adult.
+If you are being physically abused, this is a clear sign to end a relationship and seek support from a trusted adult and/or a professional counsellor or therapist.
 However, just because your partner isn’t physically hurting you, does not mean that they are not abusing you.
 Abuse can be emotional as well as physical.
 Is your partner kind, supportive, honest, and communicative?
 Or do they lie, manipulate, gaslight, or say hurtful things to you?
 Kids Help Phone has a great article on healthy and unhealthy relationships, which is a wonderful read if you’re not sure where your relationship stands.

 Remember, your partner should make you feel safe and encourage you to be your best.
 If you feel that you may be in an abusive situation, talk to an adult and your friends.
 Ending an abusive relationship safely is extremely important; Here is an excellent article about breaking up safely from Love Is Respect.